microsoft/CloudAdoptionFramework/govern/AzureGovernanceVisualizer/README.md

       * Resolved Managed Identity (if Policy effect is DeployIfNotExists (DINE) or Modify)
       * System metadata 'createdOn, createdBy, updatedOn, updatedBy' ('createdBy', 'updatedBy' identity is fully resolved)
       * Parameters used
+  * ALZ EverGreen - Azure Landing Zones EverGreen for Policy and Set definitions.
+AzGovViz will clone the ALZ GitHub repository and collect the ALZ policy and set definitions history.
+The ALZ data will be compared with the data from your tenant so that you can get lifecycle management recommendations for ALZ policy and set definitions that already exist in your tenant plus a list of ALZ policy and set definitions that do not exist in your tenant.
+The ALZ EverGreen results will be displayed in the __TenantSummary__ and a CSV export `*_ALZEverGreen.csv` will be provided.
 * __Role-Based Access Control (RBAC)__
   * Custom Role definitions
     * List assignable scopes